infra-geo-ouverte/igo/readme.md

 #### Installation

-These steps has been tested with Ubuntu 14.04.
+These steps has been tested with *Ubuntu 14.04*.
 It allows to install Vagrant with VirtualBox as a provider.

 > **Note for Windows users**